spiderpig1297/kprochide/README.md

     --------------------      ---------------

                 evil_filldir_t() is called.
-If the process should be hidden, It returns 0.
+If the process should be hidden, it returns 0.
 Otherwise, it calls the original filldir_t() and returns its result.

 The module uses character device in order to __dynamically receive the _PIDs_ to hide.__ Each new PID is saved to a global linked-list.